-I paired the salad with some of my favorite holiday side dishes, including Sour Cream Mashed Potatoes, Onion Gravy, Cranberry Relish, Sourdough Stuffing, and Pomegranate Brussels Sprouts (recipes coming soon).
+I paired the salad with this impressive Vegetable Wellington and some of my favorite holiday side dishes, including Sour Cream Mashed Potatoes, Onion Gravy, Cranberry Relish, Sourdough Stuffing, and Pomegranate Brussels Sprouts.

 Craving more wild rice recipes?
 Make sure to try my Creamy Wild Rice Soup recipe next ... so delish!